Frequently Asked Questions

 No. The Academy supplies the appropriate uniform given the nature of activity for the day or week.

 Yes.
-All participants in either the full or part-time basic training programs must have a physical examination, using the Academy Physical Examination Form, no more than six (6) months before entering the program.
+All participants in either the Level III (formerly full-time) or Level I or II (formerly part-time) Basic Training programs must have a medical examination, using the Academy’s Medical History & Physical Examination form, no more than six (6) months before entering the program.

-- This form is reviewed by the Academy Physician, who maintains the right to question the results of the examination in consultation with the applicant of the person conducting the examination.
+- This form is reviewed by the Academy’s Physician or Physician’s Assistant, who maintains the right to question the results of the examination in consultation with the applicant of the person conducting the examination.

-- Physical examinations may be performed by a M.D., D.O., Physician’s Assistant, Nurse Practitioner or other persons certified by the State of Vermont to conduct patient physicals.
+- Physical examinations may be performed by a M.D., D.O., Physician’s Assistant, Nurse Practitioner or other persons certified by the State of Vermont to practice medicine.

 No. However, if you are eligible for GI Bill benefits, part of a military program or other type of work/study program, you should to check with that organization to see what may be available to you.